 In 2017 word came through the online grapevine that a line of Transformers was being released known as the "Authentics".
 These figures are simpler, lower priced figures aimed at the "alternative channel" stores such as Family Dollar.
 In early 2018, the "Authentics" were released in "Family Dollar" stores.
 As of March 2018, these figures have only been found at "Family Dollar" stores but it is possible they will find their way to other stores as the year progresses.

 "Authentics" are separated into two sub-lines of figures.
-One is a 4.5 inch (about 11.43 centimeters) size and the other is a 7 inch (about 17.78 centimeters).
+One is a 4.5 inch (about 11.43 centimeters) size known as the "Bravo" series and the other is a 7 inch (about 17.78 centimeters) called the "Alpha" series.
 This Starscream figure is the 4.5 inch segment.
 Size-wise this places it somewhere between a Legends and a Deluxe Class figure from "Generations".

 "Authentics" figures come on a bubble card.
 The bubble is shaped like the figure and the insert.
 Each figure is packaged in robot mode with the insert showing its alt-mode.
 The card has a vertical Transformers logo on the right and the character's artwork towards the top to the middle.
 Overlapping the character art is a circle with numbers around it.
 The artwork used appears to be from the "evergreen" designs which feature classic characters in forms that are not unique to any particular toy line.